Beam-Plasma Dynamics in Finite-Length, Collisionless Inhomogeneous Systems: Numerical method and simulation setup

-Although the code takes unnormalized input, the outputs have been normalized with relevant quantities to highlight the physical scaling.
+Although the code accepts unnormalized input, the outputs have been normalized using relevant quantities to emphasize the physical scaling.
 Ion velocities are normalized with ion sound speed ($C_s$), whereas electron velocities are normalized with the electron thermal velocity ($v_{th}$).
-Normalized ion and electron velocities are expressed as $\Tilde{v}_i$, and $\Tilde{v}_e$ respectively.
-Time is normalized with inverse of ion plasma frequency ($\omega_{pi}$) and denoted as $\tau$.
-Lengths are normalized with electron Debye length ($\lambda_{D}$), and expressed as $\Tilde{x}$.
+Normalized ion and electron velocities are expressed as $\Tilde{v_i}$, and $\Tilde{v_e}$ respectively.
+Time is normalized with the inverse of ion plasma frequency ($\omega_{pi}$) and denoted as $\tau$.
+Lengths are normalized with electron Debye length ($\lambda_{D}$) and expressed as $\Tilde{x}$.
 Lastly, kinetic energies ($\varepsilon_{i,e}$) are normalized by the thermal energy ($\varepsilon_{i,e}^{th}$) of the respective species.